ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-04-inverse-kinematics-pso.md

 ---
 In this notebook, I solved a 6-DOF Inverse Kinematics problem by treating it as an optimization problem.
-In this case, I implemented Particle Swarm Optimization (PSO) in order to find an _optimal_ solution from a set of candidate solutions.
+In this case, I implemented Particle Swarm Optimization (PSO) in order to find an _optimal_ solution from a set of candidate solutions<!--more-->.

 Table of Contents:
 ---